KeithLaker/KeithLaker.github.io/Workshops/adb-analytics-using-sql/applying-machine-learning/applying-machine-learning.md

 FROM movie_sales_fact</copy>
     ```

 2. You should get a message in the log window saying "View VW\_CUST\_FUNDS created".
-Check the number of rows returned by the above query/view, by running the following query, which should show that there are 4,845 unique Customer :
+Check the number of rows returned by the above query/view, by running the following query, which should show that there are 4,845 unique customers:

     ```
     <copy>SELECT COUNT(*) FROM vw_cust_funds</copy>